-In order to produce a right-sized box for your product, you need to communicate your desired box dimensions to your packaging provider.
-However, knowing how to accurately measure a box isn’t as straightforward as it seems.
-A simple mismeasurement can cause a costly and time-consuming setback to your packaging project.
+When it comes to packaging, one size doesn't fit all.
+If you have an existing box on hand that you want your packaging manufacturer to reproduce (and they didn’t design it in the first place), you will need to communicate your desired box dimensions to them.
+However, knowing how to accurately measure a box isn’t as straightforward as it may seem.
+A simple mismeasurement can result in a costly and time-consuming setback to your project.

-Measuring the Interior Dimensions of a Box
+Measuring the Score-to-Score Dimensions of a Box

 Box Measurement Considerations

 Remember that the score-to-score measurements when the panels are flat are not the actual useable space in a box.
 Once the box is folded and the flaps are in place, some of that space is occupied by the thickness of the material folding and creating the corners.
 The flaps also require some space when they are folded down.
 For determining usable box space, go by interior dimensions.
 If you have provided your packaging manufacturer with score-to-score information, they can calculate the resulting interior dimensions for you.

 When in doubt, choose a custom packaging manufacturer who can support your project with a talented and experienced structural design staff.
 The BoxMaker’s award-winning team of designers are specially trained to produce custom boxes that are perfectly matched to your product’s size and specifications, or to reverse-engineer your existing packaging to accurately replicate your box.